Michael slowed before he meant to.

 Supply point detected.

-A crate icon pulsed behind one of the broken walls.
+A crate icon pulsed behind one of the broken walls, roughly in the center of the chamber.

-The instant they stepped in, monsters came from all four sides.
+The instant they stepped fully inside, monsters came from all four sides.

 Three crawlers burst over a collapsed wall.
 Yuri spun right, pale energy building around the end of her staff.
 Dae-sung swore under his breath and drew his second knife.